 - Mergers and Acquisitions

-In this installment, we’ll be taking some time to focus on the first framework to give you some tips on how to accurately apply them to the cases you’re presented with.
+In this installment, we’re giving you a market sizing cheat sheet – read on for tips on how to accurately apply this framework to the cases you’re presented with.

 1 – Market Sizing Example Questions